 Figure 10.
-A summary of the annual mean measured concentrations of the non-directive metals at all sites on the UK Heavy Metals Monitoring Network in 2015, normalised to the UK annual median concentration for the relevant element.
+A summary of the annual mean measured concentrations of the non-directive metals at all sites on the UK Heavy Metals Monitoring Network in 2016, normalised to the UK annual median concentration for the relevant element.
 These values are plotted with respect to the median so it is clear which stations are above and below the median level.
+Note the logarithmic scale on the y-axis.